 This program was designed specifically for people with musculoskeletal conditions by Dr. Paul Lam, an Australian family physician and instructor in Sydney‘s Medical School.
 Dr. Lam was diagnosed with arthritis in his 20′s and pursued a Tai Chi practice as a way of enhancing his mobility and health.
 After years of study, he became an expert Tai Chi master, winning the gold medal at the Third International Competition in 1993.
 He and his team members developed the current program.
 The team included tai chi experts, rheumatologists, occupational and physical therapists.

-Classes meet 1 hour per week .
-See Classes Tab for locations, times, pricing.
+Classes meet 1 hour per week.
+See class info page for locations, times and pricing.

 Students that register for either Tai Chi Level 1 or Level 2 in a 12 week series may attend any or ALL of the Tai Chi Level 1 or 2 classes offered each week.
 When you register for classes just indicate the time you’ll most likely attend – this doesn’t bind you to that time.